LispCookbook/cl-cookbook/streams.md

 `make-concatenated-stream` creates a stream that reads from multiple input streams in sequence.
-When the first stream is exhausted, reading continues from the next:
+When the first stream is exhausted, reading continues from the next.
+This is useful when several inputs should look like one continuous source to existing stream-consuming code:

 ~~~lisp
 (let* ((s1 (make-string-input-stream "Hello, "))